Siehan/purple-google-fonts-widget/README.md

-# You can see result with the netlify app
+# You can see the project deployed on Netlify
-Open [https://purple-google-fonts-widget.netlify.app/] to view it in the browser.
+The link : [https://purple-google-fonts-widget.netlify.app/] to view it in the browser.

 # Getting Started with Create React App